 4) Carefully close the lid of the kiln.
-NOTE: By removing the top-most hinge bar the springs have been disengaged and the full weight of the lid will now be present.
+NOTE: By removing the top-most hinge bar the springs have been disengaged and the full weight of the lid will now exert its downward force.
+Use caution when performing this step.